 Bonsais need a lot of sunlight

-Bonsais in closed terrariums need a well draining substrate
+Bonsais in closed terrariums need a well-ventilated substrate

 Affiliate note: I receive a small commission for some of the products linked in this article, if you buy them through my links.
 This won't cost you any more than usual!
 I recommend all of these products based on my honest opinion and not because of the commission I receive.
 As an Amazon Affiliate I earn through qualified sales.
 For more information, please read this affiliate note.

-I already covered how to mix a good substrate in this article.
-You can use the same methods for your bonsai.
-These materials work very well for bonsais:
+How you can mix a substrate in principle, I have already described in this article.
+You can use exactly the same methods here.
+The following materials are particularly suitable for bonsais:

 Caring and cutting your bonsai

 To keep bonsai small and manageable, they need to be pruned regularly.
 You may need to open your bonsai terrarium for maintenance every few months.

 If you find that your bonsai is leaning too much to one side, you may need to trim a branch or pull it to another side with a ribbon.
 If this doesn't bother you, you can of course stop caring for your bonsai altogether and just let it grow.